-Mark Sak has been a big part of the Michigan Outdoor Industry for over 20 years.
+Mark Sak has been a big part of the Michigan Outdoor Industry for over 25 years.
 He began his career as an outdoor writer and tournament angler on the Michigan Walleye Tour in 1994, and covered the tour in Michigan’s Premier Outdoor Publication, Woods-N-Water News.
 Mark gained a great deal of his fishing IQ while qualifying for 6 MWT championships.
 In 1999 Mark made the jump to the nationally televised In-Fisherman Professional Walleye Trail.
 During his 6 years on the PWT, Mark qualified for 2 National Championships.
 He received two Coleman Cool Under Pressure awards and three Navionics Spot on the Spot awards.
-Mark was on the national Promotional staff of Yamaha Outboards, Rapala, Off Shore Tackle and Jiffy Ice Augers.
-Mark’s articles were read in magazines like The Walleye Insider, In-Fisherman, Pheasants Forever Magazine, Michigan Outdoor News, Woods-N-Water News and Great Lakes Angler Magazine.
+Mark is on the Promotional staff of Yamaha Outboards, Rapala, Off Shore Tackle and Jiffy Ice Augers, as well as Otter Outdoors.
+Mark’s articles are read in magazines such as Game and Fish Magazine, In-Fisherman, Pheasants Forever Magazine, Michigan Outdoor News, Woods-N-Water News and Great Lakes Angler Magazine.
 He is also an accomplished photographer and has had hundreds of photographs published in print and online.

 Mark has also been diligent in giving back to the outdoors.
-He was a President of Lapeer County Pheasants Forever from 1999 to 2012.
+He was a President of Lapeer County Pheasants Forever from 1999 to 2012 and received volunteer of the decade and entrance into the Longspur Society.
 He remains with the chapter today.
 The Lapeer County Chapter has received two Michigan State Council of Pheasants Forever Youth Mentor awards for the chapter’s work with youth hunting.
 Mark has been an active part of Pheasants Forever Habitat program and in 2009 was nominated for Field and Stream Magazines “Hero of Conservation Award” for assisting in developing a seed program to assist the State of Michigan’s CREP program through USDA and the Soil Conservation Service.
 This program assisted in keeping hundreds of thousands of pounds of sediment from eroding into Saginaw Bay through buffer strips while creating hundreds of acres of habitat for Upland Game birds.

 Mark also continues to work diligently with youth fishing events and has been involved with the Lake St Clair Walleye Association’s Youth Ice fishing event as well as several other youth events around Michigan.
 Along with the help from Jiffy Ice Augers, Mark provides Jiffy products for children attending these events.